 Now that you have started blogging try to publish some quality content, that is, content worth reading and sharing.
-There’s no use of sharing random stuffs on your blog if you truly want to grow it big.
+There’s no use of sharing random pieces of stuff on your blog if you truly want to grow it big.
 More importantly, no one comes to your blog to read quotes and stuff which they can find elsewhere on the web.
 You need to give them something which they cannot find elsewhere.
 Instead of sharing someone’s quote, why not try to write down your own motivational story?
-Keep it real or die trying.
+Keep it real or die to try.
 An average internet user can differentiate between quality blog posts and random shit.
 Always try to create content which creates value for your readers and subscribers.
 If your posts are really worthy enough, people will start sharing it automatically.

 3. Be Consistent

 Whatever you do, try to post consistently on your blog.
 It doesn’t matter whether you post every single day or thrice a week but try to remain consistent.
 If you’re publishing three posts a week, try to keep up the same for the coming weeks too.
 Don’t give up your consistency in posting or your traffic will take a dip.
 According to a study by HubSpot, businesses that published blog entries on a regular basis added subscribers over twice as fast as those companies that added content once a month.

 Just because you started blogging doesn’t mean people will automatically come and read your posts.
 Blogging is like a long-term investment plan where you won’t get the returns immediately.
 Sometimes, you may need to keep up with blogging for years until you can start seeing your results.
 It can easily take more than a year or two to reach thousands of daily visits on your blog.

 And as the exercise motto goes, if there’s no pain then there’s no gain.

 5. Start Building your Email List